Go back

 Notable Retail Network Outages in 2017

-We saw several retail outages in 2017, some of the worst in Q4, when Black Friday, Cyber Monday and Christmas shoppers were ready, willing and able to make purchases but couldn’t.
+We saw several retail network outages in 2017, some of the worst in Q4, when Black Friday, Cyber Monday and Christmas shoppers were ready, willing and able to make purchases but couldn’t.
 That’s a lot of revenue (not to mention reputation) going down the drain.

 • Macy’s payment processing system crashed on Black Friday, one of the most (if not the most) important shopping days of the year.
 It was cash-only for in-store customers, who couldn’t pay using their credit or debit cards.
 Online customers were totally out of luck.